gustavopsantos/Reflex/.github/README.md

 You can create multiple ProjectScope prefabs, and when its time to create the project container, all active ProjectScope prefabs will be merged, this allow a better separation of concerns if required.
 Note that ProjectScope prefab is not required, in case Reflex does not find any ProjectScope, an empty root will be created.
 ProjectScope instance will be disposed once app closes/app quits.
+Invokes `ProjectScope.OnRootContainerBuilding` static event while being built in case you need to dynamically extend it, you can use `[RuntimeInitializeOnLoadMethod(RuntimeInitializeLoadType.BeforeSceneLoad)]` method attribute to register to this event.
 > Note that unity does not call OnDestroy deterministically, so rule of thumb is do not rely on injected dependencies on OnDestroy event functions.

 ### Scene Scope